Walther von Brauchitsch: Nazi Germany

 Brauchitsch obtained the rank of general of artillery in 1936.
 When the Commander-in-Chief of the Army, Werner von Fritsch, was accused of homosexuality, Hitler promoted Brauchitsch to colonel general and appointed him the new army chief on the recommendation of the Army High Command on 4 February 1938.
 At the time of this promotion Brauchitsch was also granted cabinet-level rank and authority, though not the formal title of Reichsminister.

-The homosexual allegations were in reality a trap set by Hitler as an excuse to dismiss one of the aristocratic senior officers within the Army High Command.
-Fritsch's removal was a severe test of the stability of the German internal administration of that time.
+Brauchitsch (center) posing for a photo with Francoist generals from Spain in June 1939.

 Brauchitsch welcomed the Nazi policy of rearmament.
 The relationship between Hitler and Brauchitsch improved during Brauchitsch's confusion about whether to leave his wife for his mistress, in the middle of the Munich Crisis; Hitler set aside his usual anti-divorce sentiments and encouraged Brauchitsch to divorce and remarry.
 Hitler even lent him 80,000 Reichsmarks so he could afford the divorce.
 Over time, Brauchitsch became largely reliant on Hitler for financial help.

-Like Colonel General Ludwig Beck, Brauchitsch opposed Hitler's annexation of Austria and intervention in Czechoslovakia, although he did not resist Hitler's plans for war, again preferring to refrain from politics.
-Yet in April 1939 Brauchitsch, together with Colonel General Wilhelm Keitel, was awarded the Golden Party Badge by Hitler in commemoration of the occupation of Czechoslovakia.
+Like Colonel General Ludwig Beck, Brauchitsch opposed Hitler's annexation of Austria and intervention in Czechoslovakia.
+However, he did not resist Hitler's plans for war, preferring to not get involved in politics.
+In April 1939, Brauchitsch and Colonel-General Wilhelm Keitel, were awarded the Golden Party Badge by Hitler in commemoration of the occupation of Czechoslovakia.

 In the final months before World War II, Brauchitsch focused on Italy's potential to aid the Nazi military cause.
 In May 1939 he inspected the Italian military installations in Libya, and La Spezia, to affirm Italo-German alliance.
 However, this turned out not to be an easy task, as the Italian leader Benito Mussolini expected economic support from the Reich in return for his military collaboration.
 Fritsch had already told Brauchitsch that the Italian military was in "extremely poor fighting shape".
 Joachim von Ribbentrop, Germany's Foreign Minister and the main architect of the Axis alliance, constantly interfered with Brauchitsch's efforts, as he wanted to see his work consolidated at all costs.